 The image of the freeway is easy to imagine, the reader will be able to picture long, wide, stretches of cement without any commuters.
 Everyone has finished rushing around for the day.
-But this isn’t a peaceful silence, its “breathless” as if waiting for something to happen.
+But this isn’t a peaceful silence, it’s “breathless” as if waiting for something to happen.
 Ferlinghetti continues on, describing how “Beyond the ledges of concrete” restaurants have fallen silent, “into dreams.”
-Again, the hustle and bustle of the day is over and the only people left dining are the “candlelight couples.”
+Again, the hustle and bustle of the day is over and the only people left dining is the “candlelight couples.”
 This choice to describes the couples not as being lit by candles but being made of candlelight brings forth the feeling that all of this is temporary.
-Just like candlelight the couples will change, and more than likely be extinguished.
+Just like candlelight, the couples will change, and more than likely be extinguished.

 The poet moves on to a new thought now, the speaker is considering the past, specifically, the lost city and library of Alexandria.
 In legend, Alexandria was home to a massive library that contained all knowledge that the Roman people had been able to collect.
 Travelers would have their books taken from them and included in the library, and would receive back copies that had been made by the scholars and transcribers who worked there.
 This reference to “Lost Alexandria” still burning on “In a billion lightbulbs” brings the past to the future.
-The poet is perhaps considering the theory that there is no time, that the past, present and future are all interacting together.
+The poet is perhaps considering the theory that there is no time, that the past, present, and future are all interacting together.
 This theory is reinforced when in the next line Ferlinghetti references how

 Lives cross lives